-Economic activity in the manufacturing sector expanded in April for the second consecutive month, while the overall economy grew for the 83rd consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business.
+Economic activity in the manufacturing sector expanded in September, and the overall economy grew for the 113th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

 During the month of September 2018, MIQ Logistics was involved in a number of events throughout the logistics industry.
 Read regulatory updates, industry updates, services offered by MIQ, and events that will be taking place in the September 2018 logistics link.